turingschool/front-end-curriculum/projects/flash-cards.md

 ## Iteration 4:

+Choose one or more of these extensions for this iteration.

 _Note: Solving some of these problems may require modifying pre-existing code that was given to you_

 ***Build out another study/flashcards dataset***